 30.02 Vacation entitlements with pay shall be as follows:

-(a) an Employee who has completed twelve (12) full calendar months service as of December 31st shall in subsequent year(s) receive fifteen (15) work days vacation; earned at a rate of 1.25 days per calendar month;
+(a) an Employee who has completed twelve (12) full calendar months service as of December 31st shall in subsequent year(s) receive fifteen (15) workdays vacation; earned at a rate of one point two five (1.25) days per calendar month;

-(b) an Employee who has completed five (5) years service as of December 31st, shall in subsequent year(s) receive twenty (20) work days vacation; earned at a rate of 1.66 days per calendar month;
+(b) an Employee who has completed five (5) years service as of December 31st, shall in subsequent year(s) receive twenty (20) workdays vacation; earned at a rate of 1.66 days per calendar month;

-(c) an Employee who has completed thirteen (13) years service as of December 31st, shall in subsequent year(s) receive twenty-five (25) work days vacation; earned at a rate of 2.08 days per calendar month;
+(c) an Employee who has completed thirteen (13) years service as of December 31st, shall in subsequent year(s) receive twenty-five (25) work days’ vacation; earned at a rate of 2.08 days per calendar month;

-(d) an Employee who has completed twenty-one (21) years service as of December 31st, shall in subsequent year(s) receive thirty (30) work days vacation; earned at a rate of 2.5 days per calendar month;
+(d) an Employee who has completed twenty-one (21) years service as of December 31st, shall in subsequent year(s) receive thirty (30) workdays vacation; earned at a rate of 2.5 days per calendar month;

 (e) an Employee who has completed thirty (30) full years of service shall in subsequent years of service receive thirty-five (35) work days vacation earned at a rate of 2.92 days per calendar month;

-(f) an Employee who has completed less than twelve (12) months service as of December 31st, shall receive 1.25 one point two five (1.25) work days vacation for each calendar month worked from the commencement of his service provided that when employment has commenced on or before the fifteenth (15th) day of any month, he shall earn vacation entitlements from the first day of that month and when employment has commenced on or after the sixteenth (16th) day of any month, he shall earn vacation entitlements from the first day of the following month.
+(f) an Employee who has completed less than twelve (12) months service as of December 31st, shall receive one point two five (1.25) work days vacation for each calendar month worked from the commencement of their service provided that when employment has commenced on or before the fifteenth (15th) day of any month, they shall earn vacation entitlements from the first day of that month and when employment has commenced on or after the sixteenth (16th) day of any month, they shall earn vacation entitlements from the first day of the following month.

-30.03 All calculations which include work day fractions shall be rounded out to the next half or full day, whichever applies, except when vacation pay is paid out upon termination pursuant to Clause 30.11.
+30.03 All calculations which include workday fractions shall be rounded out to the next half or full day, whichever applies, except when vacation pay is paid out upon termination pursuant to Clause 30.11.

 30.04 If one (1) or more paid holidays falls during the Employee's Annual Vacation period, another day or days may be added at the end of the vacation period at the time authorized by the Employer.